vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 <!--/cheatsheet-->

-Currently this step must be done manually, calling the scripts from "linux-meta", "linux-signed" and "linux-lrm" (the additional repositories cloned via `cranky checkout`).
+Currently this step must be done manually, calling the scripts from "linux-meta", "linux-signed" and "linux-restricted-modules" (the additional repositories cloned via `cranky checkout`).

 Example: